Ficus uncinata

-Ficus uncinata, also known as earth fig in English and as ara entimau in Iban, is a species of flowering plant, a fruit tree in the fig family, that is native to Southeast Asia.
+Ficus uncinata, also known as earth fig in English and as ara entimau in Iban, is a species of flowering plant, a fruit tree in the fig family, that is native to Borneo in Southeast Asia.

 Description

 The species grows as a shrub or small tree to 8 m in height, with a bole of up to 2 m in height and a DBH of not over 15 cm, from which stolons (which constitute an inflorescence and are sometimes called "stolon-panicles") extend along the ground surface for up to 10 m.
 The hairy, greenish-brown leaves are 21–27 cm long by 10–11 cm wide.
 The inflorescences occur along the stolons.
 The pink, red or brownish-purple pyriform (pear-shaped) or globose fruits are 2–4 cm in diameter, and are covered by spine-like bracts.

 The ground-level figs are eaten and the seeds dispersed by pigs, deer, ground squirrels and rats.
 The function of the bracts is to prevent the fruits being swallowed whole by ground-level seed predators, such as pheasants and partridges.